 Brent Haden is the President of the Freedom Center’s Board of Directors.
 Haden was born and raised on a farm at Mexico, Missouri.
 He graduated magna cum laude from the University of Missouri-Columbia in 1998 with a bachelor’s degree in Political Science.
 Haden graduated from Harvard Law School in 2002, where he was a member of the Federalist Society and served on the Harvard Journal of Law and Public Policy.
 In 2002, Haden joined Sonnenschein Nath and Rosenthal LLP, where his practice focused on construction and environmental litigation.
 In 2004, Haden joined the Kansas Livestock Association, one of the nation’s oldest agricultural associations, as assistant counsel.
 While at the Kansas Livestock Association, he worked in both a traditional legal capacity and as a lobbyist on issues involving environmental regulation, property rights and eminent domain disputes, and tax policy.
 In 2007, Haden joined Graves Bartle Marcus & Garrett, LLC where he continued to represent agricultural clients and defend clients in white collar criminal cases.
-Haden then served as Chief of Staff to Kansas Speaker of the House Mike O’Neal in the 2009 and 2010 legislative sessions before moving to Columbia to form Haden & Byrne in 2011.
+Haden then served as Chief of Staff to Kansas Speaker of the House Mike O’Neal in the 2009 and 2010 legislative sessions before moving to Columbia to form Haden & Haden in 2011.
 He lives in rural Callaway County with his wife Connie and his two sons.

-Carli Conklin is the Treasurer for the Freedom Center’s Board of Directors.
+Dr. Carli Conklin is the Treasurer for the Freedom Center’s Board of Directors.
 Conklin was born and raised in Kirksville, Missouri.
 She received her B.S. in English (Magna Cum Laude, 1997) and M.A.E. in Education (1999) from Truman State University.
 From 1999-2000, Conklin worked as an Intern and then Education Policy Assistant at Family Research Council in Washington, D.C.
 She then entered the Joint Degree Program in Legal History at the University of Virginia School of Law, where she was selected as a Dillard Fellow.
 Conklin graduated from Virginia with her J.D. in Law and M.A. in History in 2003, receiving the Roger and Madeleine Traynor Prize for outstanding written work by a graduating law student.
 From 2003-2007, Conklin served as Assistant Professor of History and Co-Director of the Pre-Law Professional Program at John Brown University (JBU), where she was also the faculty founder and sponsor of JBU’s Campus Chapter of International Justice Mission.
 While at JBU, Conklin received the Alpha Chi Rookie of the Year Award for excellence in teaching, a Shipps Scholar Grant for research, and the JBU Faculty Excellence Award.
 In 2007, Conklin returned to the University of Virginia to pursue her Ph.D. in History, with a focus on American Legal History.
 While at Virginia, she served as a Teaching Assistant in the Department of History and was selected as an Honoree for the Seven Society Graduate Fellowship Award for Superb Teaching.
 In 2009, Conklin returned to her home-state of Missouri, where she now serves as an Associate Professor at the University of Missouri School of Law.
 Her courses include Non-Binding Methods of Dispute Resolution, Negotiation, and International Human Rights Law.
 Conklin’s research interests are in the fields of Dispute Resolution and Early American Legal History.
 Her article on early American dispute resolution was published in the American Journal of Legal History.
-She is currently completing her dissertation on the historical meaning of the language “the Pursuit of Happiness” in the Declaration of Independence.
+She wrote her doctoral dissertation on the historical meaning of the language “the Pursuit of Happiness” in the Declaration of Independence.